Resources

 The type of content you invest in should align with your business model, audience preferences, and goals.
 For service-based companies, allocating more budget can enable the production of in-depth case studies, white papers, or comprehensive long-form blog posts that help educate your audience and establish authority within your industry.
 This may involve hiring subject-matter experts, collaborating with guest writers, or investing in specialized research.

 For product-based businesses, increasing your budget could mean ramping up video content for social media platforms, producing engaging product demos, or creating visually compelling infographics.
-Video production often requires additional investment in equipment, editing, and on-screen talent, but the payoff can be significant for brand awareness and audience engagement.
+Video production often requires additional investment in equipment, editing, and on-screen talent.
+However, the payoff can be significant for brand awareness and audience engagement.

 Staying Ahead with Emerging Formats and Technologies